DaveLawes/GildedRose-Refactoring-Kata/js/README.md

 I'd like all normal items to reduce in quality by 1 each day

 As a shop owner
+So I can get rid out of date stock more quickly
+I'd like items with sellIn < 0 to degrade in quality twice as quickly

+As a shop owner
 So I never pay people to take my stock away
 I'd like all items to have a minimum quality of 0